-\begin{Prop}The full subcategory $\operatorname{Tor}(\cC)$ of $\cC$ spanned by torsion objects is stable. \end{Prop} \begin{proof}Consider the following diagram
+\begin{Prop}The full subcategory $\operatorname{Tor}(\cC)$ of $\cC$ spanned by torsion objects is stable. \end{Prop} \begin{proof}Consider the following diagram:

 Suppose the first row is a fiber sequence, then the second and third rows are fiber sequences.
-Choose $c$ such that $A,B$ are both $c$-torsion, then the first two columns are fiber sequences.
-Then we conclude the third column is fiber and then $C$ is $c$-torsion by the 9-lemma or colimits are commute.
-Then we have $\operatorname{Tor}$ is a stable subcategory. \end{proof}
+Choose $c$ such that $A,B$ are both $c$-torsion.
+Then the first two columns are fiber sequences.
+We thus conclude the third column is a fiber sequence and $C$ is $c$-torsion by the 9-lemma or because colimits commute.
+Thus, $\operatorname{Tor}$ is a stable subcategory. \end{proof}

-\begin{Def}We define the torsion free category $\cC_\infty$ as the Verdier quotient $ \cC/\operatorname{Tor}(\cC) $ in the category of ${\bfk}$-linear stable categories. \end{Def} \begin{RMK}Warning!
-It has no reason that $\cC_\infty$ is presentable even when $\cC$ is. \end{RMK}
+\begin{Def}We define the torsion-free category $\cC_\infty$ as the Verdier quotient $ \cC/\operatorname{Tor}(\cC) $ in the category of ${\bfk}$-linear stable categories. \end{Def} \begin{RMK}Caution!
+There is no reason for $\cC_\infty$ to be presentable even when $\cC$ is. \end{RMK}